 Should you use social media for your business instead of a website?

-There are currently over 30 million Facebook users in the UK.
+There are currently approximately 32 million Facebook users in the UK1.
 Many young entrepreneurs are, therefore, wondering whether a social media for business can completely replace a conventional website.

 Why social media alone is not enough